osg-htc/docs/docs/submit/osg-flock.md

 ----------
 Every batch computing system has one or more entry points that users log on to and use to hand over their computing work to the batch system for completion.
-For the HTCondor batch system, we say that users log on to a submit host to submit their jobs to HTCondor, where the jobs wait ("are queued") until computing resources are available to run them.
+For the HTCondor batch system, we say that users log on to a access point to submit their jobs to HTCondor, where the jobs wait ("are queued") until computing resources are available to run them.
-In a purely local HTCondor system, there are one to a few submit hosts and many computing resources.
+In a purely local HTCondor system, there are one to a few access points and many computing resources.

-An HTCondor submit host can also be configured to forward excess jobs to an OSG-managed pool.
+An HTCondor access point can also be configured to forward excess jobs to an OSG-managed pool.
 This process is called [flocking](https://htcondor.readthedocs.io/en/stable/grid-computing/connecting-pools-with-flocking.html).
-If you already have an HTCondor pool, we recommend that you install this software on top of one of your existing HTCondor submit hosts.
+If you already have an HTCondor pool, we recommend that you install this software on top of one of your existing HTCondor access points.
 This approach allows a user to submit locally and have their jobs run locally or, if the user chooses and if local resources are unavailable, have their jobs automatically flock to OSG.
 If you do not have an HTCondor batch system, following these instructions will install the HTCondor submit service and configure it only to forward jobs to the OSG.
-In other words, you do not need a whole HTCondor batch system just to have a local OSG submit host.
+In other words, you do not need a whole HTCondor batch system just to have a local OSG access point.

 Before Starting